pcafrica/advanced_programming_2023-2024/lectures/07/07-c++_stl2_move.md

 Exception handling is increasingly important in code that must be integrated into a broader workflow or graphical interface.
 However, it's worth noting that the `try-catch` mechanism introduces some inefficiencies since it checks for exceptions every time a function is called.
 High-performance code often minimizes the use of exception handling.

 In practical contexts where exception handling is necessary, the `noexcept` declaration can help optimize efficiency by indicating functions and methods that do not throw exceptions.

 ---

+# Floating point exceptions

+It's important to note that **floating point exceptions** (FPE) are a special type of exception.
+In IEEE-compliant architectures, invalid arithmetic operations on floating-point numbers do not result in program failure.
+Instead, they produce special numerical values like `inf` (infinity) or `nan` (not-a-number), and the operations continue.

+This unique behavior distinguishes floating point exceptions from traditional exceptions.

+There are ways, not covered in this course, to properly handle FPEs.

+---